codemagic-ci-cd/codemagic-sample-projects/integrations/patrol-demo-project/README.md

 - Make sure that the CLI version is compatible with your Patrol version in pubspec.yaml.
 You can check the compatibility in the [Patrol compatibility table](https://patrol.leancode.co/documentation/compatibility-table).

+3. Authorize Google Cloud SDK for Firebase Test Lab access
-3. Build Android APKs using `patrol build android --verbose`
+4. Build Android APKs using `patrol build android --verbose`
-4. Generate both the main app APK and the androidTest APK
+5. Generate both the main app APK and the androidTest APK
-5. Send tests to Firebase Test Lab for execution on cloud devices
+6. Send tests to Firebase Test Lab for execution on cloud devices

 **Artifacts:**